mboss10/SQL_BrainTree_Data_Analyst_Challenge/README.md

 <img src="https://github.com/mboss10/SQL_BrainTree_Data_Analyst_Challenge/blob/main/Q4-results.png" width="400">

 ### Question 5
-Find the sum of gpd_per_capita by year and the count of countries for each year that have non-null gdp_per_capita where (i) the year is before 2012 and (ii) the country has a null gdp_per_capita in 2012.
+Find the sum of gpd_per_capita by year and the count of countries for each year that have non-null gdp_per_capita where (i) the year is before 2012 and (ii) the country has a null gdp_per_capita in 2012. <br>
 Your result should have the columns:
 * year
 * country_count